hazbo/kubernetes-overview/README.md

 This is where things might start to seem a little daunting if you're new to Kubernetes.
 But once you get used to it, it's really not that bad.
-Kubernetes has this concept of Pods.
+Kubernetes has this concept of pods.
 Pods are basically a collection of 1 or more containers, it's that simple.
-Within a Pod you can allocate resources and limits to what the containers have access to.
+Within a pod you can allocate resources and limits to what the containers have access to.

-Kubernetes makes it easy for us to create multiple Pods of the same application and sit them behind a load balancer.
+Kubernetes makes it easy for us to create multiple pods of the same application and sit them behind a load balancer.
 We can also tell Kubernetes that at anytime we'd like 3 instances of our app to be running.
 Or 4, or 5.
 It doesn't really matter too much at this point.
 What does matter though, is that Kubernetes will